-Keep it Clean: Taking Care of Our Beaches
+Keep it Clean: Taking Care of Our Coast

 International Coastal Cleanup Day

 Along with the local cleanup efforts that take place year-round, International Coastal Cleanup Day occurs each September.
-This is an opportunity for communities worldwide to rid the entire coastline of trash that accumulates throughout the year.
-DNREC organizes the Coastal Cleanup event in Delaware, which includes more than 40 site locations covering over 70 miles of coast.
+This is an opportunity for communities worldwide to rid their coastlines of trash that accumulates throughout the year.
+DNREC organizes the Coastal Cleanup event in Delaware, which includes more than 40 sites covering over 70 miles of coast.
 The Ocean Conservancy collects the data and makes it available so information about cleanups all over the world can be compared to one another and shared with the public.
 Information on the waste collected during Delaware's Coastal Cleanup from 2008 to present are available in the Delaware Open Data Portal.

-Cigarettes are the most commonly collected item during beach cleanups, followed by various plastic items.
+Cigarettes are historically the most commonly collected item during beach cleanups, followed by various plastic items.
 In an effort to reduce this litter, as well as exposure to second-hand smoke from tobacco use, Delaware State Parks asks all park visitors to refrain from using tobacco in designated tobacco-free zones.
 In 2018, more plastic pieces were found than cigarette butts, indicating a possible change in smoking habits and also the persistence of plastic in everyday life.

 Beginning in 2011, recyclables were sorted from trash items during the Coastal Cleanup.
 Recycling conserves resources and energy, reduces greenhouse gas emissions, and diverts waste from expensive and unsightly landfills.

 Since 2011, if all the plastic bottles found during Delaware's Coastal Cleanup had been recycled, the energy saved would be equivalent to the energy needed to drive a car over 14,000 miles.